ShamShamsw/CICD-Github-Actions/README.md

 ## Workflow Overview

-The GitHub Actions workflow is defined in the `settings.gradle` file.
+The GitHub Actions workflow is defined in the `.github/workflows/gradle.yml` file.
 It performs the following steps:

 1. **Checkout Code**: Clones the repository.
 2. **Set Up JDK**: Configures JDK 1.8 for the build process.